Virtual

 21 - Training Your Horse

 One option you have for keeping your horse in shape is training.
+Training is meant as a meter management tool only.
+The only impact a training has on your horse is the meters.
 There are 6 training options available which are Standard, Std-Short, Std-Long, Heavy, Hvy-Short, and Hvy-Long.
 A standard train will move the stamina meter down and the condition meter up.
 A short or long train will have the same effect as a standard train on condition.
 Std-Short will move stamina down slightly less than Standard on average and Std-Long will move stamina down slightly more than Standard on average.
 Both Std-Short and Std-Long will move the distance meter as explained in the distance meter section above.
 Heavy train will move the stamina meter about 3 times as much down and the condition meter about 1.5 times as much up as Standard train.
 Hvy-Short and Hvy-Long will have the same effect on the condition meter as Heavy.
 Hvy-Short will move the stamina meter down slightly less than Heavy.
-Hvy-Long will move the stamina meter up slightly more than Heavy.
+Hvy-Long will move the stamina meter down slightly more than Heavy.
 Both Hvy-Short and Hvy-Long will move the distance meter as explained in the distance meter section above.
-Training your horse when it has zero stamina will degrade its abilities.

-You can train your horse 1 time per day at a track or your farm.
+You can train your horse one time per day at a track or farm and the stamina meter must be above zero to train.

 22 - Working Your Horse

 The second option you have for keeping your horse in shape is individual workouts.
-For individual workouts you have the options of selecting distance, surface, weight, jockey, start, and pace.
+For individual workouts you have the options of selecting distance, surface, weight, jockey, start, pace instruction, and effort.
 A workout will time your horse with the options you select.
-You can use this time to determine which options your horse performs best with.
+You can use this time to help determine which options your horse performs best with.
 A horse has a built in time factor of how often it needs a timed work.
 If you surpass this time without a timed work it will start to degrade your horses abilities until you hold a timed work for it again.
 A timed work will effect the stamina and condition meters.
+The stamina meter will go down and the condition meter will go up.
 It will also effect the distance and consistency meters as outlined above in the distance meter section and the consistency meter section.
-Working your horse when it has zero stamina will degrade its abilities.
+A horse can be given two timed works per day and must have a stamina meter above zero to work.

-You can workout your horse 2 times per day.
 To work a horse at a track it must have at least 75 condition and 75 stamina.
-Works at tracks are limited to 2f, 3f, 4f, 5f, 6f, 7f, and 1 mile.
-Works at the track also must be at 120 lbs.
+Works at the tracks are limited to 2f, 3f, 4f, 5f, 6f, 7f, and 1 mile.
+Works at the track also must be at 120 lbs (unless a jockey is selected that weighs more then it will be at the jockeys weight).
 None of these limitations apply to works at a farm.
 Works at a farm are hidden from other owners.
-Works with the trainer will be listed with a B (Breezing) and works with a jockey will be listed with an H (Handily).
+Works at a track are published to the public when the horse has been given a name.

 Yearlings (1yos) can only be worked out at your farm and are limited to a max work out distance of 2f.
 2yos can work out at tracks but are limited to a max distance of 3f in January.